iq-coryp/documentation-testing/pages/api/product-library.md

     {OptionName}={OptionValue}

-Multiple options are seperated with a `&` symbol.
+Multiple options are separated with a `&` symbol.

 ### Available Options